lbarry9/42/README.md

 - _Love From The Pink Palace_ by Jill Nalder
 - _Tomorrow, and Tomorrow, and Tomorrow_ by Gabrielle Zevin
 - _The Goldfinch_ by Donna Tarrt
+- _Grand Union_ collection of short stories by Zadie Smith